edorasware/edoras-one-docker/README.md

 # edoras-one-docker

-- Add the edoras one .war file to ./deploy
+- Add the edoras one .war file to ./deploy (file name is irrelevant)
-- Add the license file to ./license
+- Add the .license file to ./license

 - Windows/OSX (needs Vagrant, Virtualbox, etc.): start with:
 ```Shell